Complements of discriminants of real parabolic function singularities. II: Introduction

 For each isolated function singularity, studying all its deformations reduces to studying any its sufficiently large (so-called {\em versal}, see \cite{AVGZ}) deformation.
-The complements of discriminant varieties of all versal deformations of stably equivalent singularities are homotopically equivalent, in particular the connected components of these complements are in a one-to-one correspondence.
-Therefore, for any stable equivalence class of singularities it is sufficient to enumerate these components for only one versal deformation of one function of this class.
+The complements of discriminant varieties of all versal deformations of stably equivalent singularities are homotopically equivalent, in particular there is a one-to-one correspondence between the connected components of these complements.
+Therefore, for any stable equivalence class of singularities it is sufficient to list these components for only one versal deformation of one function of this class.

 The list of equivalence classes of function singularities begins with {\em simple singularities,} which were identified by V.~Arnold, see \cite{AVGZ}.
 All of these singularities are stably equivalent to singularities of functions in two variables, and the entire geometric study of their deformations and discriminants reduces to studying such functions.
 The components of discriminant complements for simple singularities were listed earlier, see \S~\ref{hist}.